Risks of investing

 What can you do to reduce your risk?

-Your level of knowledge and experience of investing also plays an important role.
+How much do you know about investing?
 You can only assess the risks of your type of investment and your investment products if you understand how investing works.
 If you already have some investments and have experienced a significant drop on the stock market, you probably know how you’ll respond.
-You only really feel the risk you’re taking when the stock market goes through a bad spell.
+You only really feel the risk you’re taking on those moments.

 If you’re thinking about investing in a complex product like bonds or hedge funds, be sure to read up on the product first.
-Every complex product has a Key Information Document (KID) explaining the features and risks of the product concerned.
-Make sure that you’re aware of the features and risks of that product and that you understand how it works.
+Each complex product has a Key Information Document (KID) explaining the features and risks involved.
+Make sure you understand these.

 What are the specific risks involved in investing?